1802 Positive Behavior Support Consultant

 CLASSIFICATION NUMBER 1802

-IMMEDIATE SUPERVISOR Director, Southwest Regional Professional Development Center (SWRPDC)
+IMMEDIATE SUPERVISOR Faculty member serving as Coordinator of Southwest Regional Development Center

 The primary duty of the Positive Behavior Support Consultant is to provide professional development training and technical assistance related to implementing schools’ improvement plans, especially those efforts that result in instructional improvement through behavior management strategies contributing to increased academic achievement for all students.
 The Positive Behavior Support Consultant provides tailored training to identified school districts and/or schools based on school and/or building improvement plans and coaches teachers and staff concerning behavior management strategies as schools implement those plans.
 The Positive Behavior Support Consultant assists schools and/or districts by providing or coordinating professional training within the district or regional area, developing in-district trainers for training modules created through the Missouri Division of Special Education, demonstrating quality implementation of instructional, behavioral, and ongoing evaluation techniques and strategies to school staff members, and consulting and coaching staff in their implementation of such techniques and strategies.

 Education: A Master’s degree in Education or a related area is required.

 Experience: Five years experience as a professional educator in Missouri is required.
 Knowledge and experience analyzing standardized assessment data related to students with disabilities are required.
 Successful experience collaborating in a variety of teaming opportunities is required.